jly36963/ljos/README.md

 ## Tasks

-- simplify middleware
-  - middleware to modify argv
+- middleware
-  - checks to validate argv
-    - add checks to command obj
-    - do not mutate argv
-    - make callback void, only throw errors
   - convert validation methods to check middleware helpers
     - demand / requiresArg logic
-  - makeMiddleware func (f => obj)
+  - accept check cb & middleware
+  - remove coerce
 - fix/remove/address TODO tests
 - argsert for object params
 - strict by default, only return first unknown?
 - Integrate @types/yargs types
 - unknown option/positional
   - parseArgs will treat unknown option as boolean
   - not sure what happens with positional
     - eg: `cmd1 <pos1>`with no corresponding `ljos.positional()`
 - Don't allow mixture of option/positional for a given key
   - might not be possible,
   - options/positionals are run through the parser as options (separately)